tomastepa/procam_commander/README.md

 Projector: Make sure your projector is compatible with the program.
 Check the documentation or specifications of your projector model for compatibility details.
 Camera: Ensure that your camera is supported by the program.
 Refer to the camera's documentation or specifications to verify compatibility.

-## Usage

-1. Clone the repository: `git clone https://github.com/your-username/projector-camera-control.git`
-1. Install the required dependencies: `npm install`
-1. Connect your projector and camera to the computer.
-1. Run the program: `npm start`
-1. Follow the on-screen instructions to control the projector and camera.

-## Contributing

-Contributions to this project are currently not accepted.
-However, you are welcome to fork the repository and modify the code for your specific needs.

 ## License

 This program is released under the MIT License.
 Please review the license file for more details.